Ellis L. Johnson

-Ellis Lane Johnson is the Professor Emeritus and the Coca-Cola Chaired Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Institute of Technology in Atlanta, Georgia.
+Ellis Lane Johnson (1938–2024) was the Professor Emeritus and the Coca-Cola Chaired Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Institute of Technology in Atlanta, Georgia.

 In 1988, Johnson was elected a member of the National Academy of Engineering for fundamental contributions to discrete optimization and software design, and its practical applications to distribution and manufacturing systems.

 Early life and education

 Johnson received a B.A. in mathematics at Georgia Tech and earned his Ph.D. in operations research from the University of California at Berkeley in 1965.
 He was student of George Dantzig.

 Career

+In the 1950s, Johnson served as director of the Operations Research Office of the Johns Hopkins University.
 Later, after three years at Yale University, Johnson joined the IBM T.J.
 Watson Research Center in Yorktown Heights, where he founded and managed the Optimization Center from 1982 until 1990, when he was named IBM Fellow.
 In 1980-1981, Johnson visited the University of Bonn, Germany, as recipient of the Humboldt Senior Scientist Award.

 From 1990 to 1993, Johnson began teaching and conducting research at Georgia Tech, where he co-founded and co-directed the Logistics Engineering Center with Professor George Nemhauser.
 He joined the Georgia Tech faculty in 1994.

-Johnson's research interests in logistics include crew scheduling and real-time repair, fleet assignment and routing, distribution planning, network problems, and combinatorial optimization.
+Johnson's research interests in logistics included crew scheduling and real-time repair, fleet assignment and routing, distribution planning, network problems, and combinatorial optimization.